open-contracting/standard/standard/standard.md

 ## Acknowledgements

-The Open Contracting Data Standard is a core product of the[ Open Contracting Partnership (OCP)](http://www.open-contracting.org/).
-Version 1.0 of the standard is being developed for the OCP by the[ World Wide Web Foundation](http://www.webfoundation.org), through a project supported by The[ Omidyar Network](http://www.omidyar.com/) and the[ World Bank](http://www.worldbank.org)".
+The Open Contracting Data Standard is a core product of the [Open Contracting Partnership (OCP)](http://www.open-contracting.org/).
+Version 1.0 of the standard is being developed for the OCP by the [World Wide Web Foundation](http://www.webfoundation.org), through a project supported by The[ Omidyar Network](http://www.omidyar.com/) and the [World Bank](http://www.worldbank.org)".

 This document contains significant contributions from Sarah Bird ([Aptivate](http://www.aptivate.org)), Ana Brandusescu and Tim Davies (World Wide Web Foundation).
 Other contributors include: Jose M. Alonso (World Wide Web Foundation), Steven Davenport (World Bank), Lindsey Marchessault, Michael Roberts (World Wide Web Foundation), and Marcela Rozo (World Bank).

 * * *

-1. The use of add-on conditions were adapted from the The Popolo Project -[ http://popoloproject.com/specs/#conformance](http://popoloproject.com/specs/#conformance) [↩](http://ocds.open-contracting.org/standard/r/master/#fnref:2)
+1. The use of add-on conditions were adapted from the The Popolo Project -[ http://popoloproject.com/specs/#conformance](http://popoloproject.com/specs/#conformance)